Best Compound Interest Investments in Canada and the USA (2026)

 4. Not reinvesting distributions Taking dividends and interest payments as cash instead of reinvesting them breaks the compound chain.
 A portfolio that pays out and reinvests 3% annually will compound significantly faster than one that distributes the same income without reinvestment.

 5. Selling during market downturns Selling equities during a bear market converts a temporary paper loss into a permanent realized loss and permanently removes that capital from future compounding.
-Historical evidence shows that staying invested through downturns — or continuing to contribute — produces better long-term outcomes than attempting to time exit and re-entry [SOURCE NEEDED].
+Timing an exit and a re-entry requires being right twice, and the strongest days in a recovery tend to cluster near the worst ones — which is why selling out and waiting for clarity so often costs more than the drawdown would have.

 6. Ignoring inflation in long-term projections A 7% nominal return in a 2.5% inflation environment is a 4.4% real return.
 Planning for a $1,000,000 retirement portfolio without inflation-adjusting the target will result in a shortfall of purchasing power at withdrawal.